 2. Jenny Mosley’s educational Golden Model is used in many different schools and Early Years settings.
 Jenny trains staff through conferencing and schools training.

-3. Our webshop and catalogue are brimming wirh products to help schools and life in the classroom.
-See our Dining Hall resources here.
+3. Our webshop and catalogue are brimming with products to help schools and life in the classroom.
+See our School Dining Hall resources.

 4. Jenny’s latest book, ‘How to Create Calm Dining Halls’ is now available for sale and is becoming very popular with schools.